 Increasingly, the post-purchase experience matters as much as the first leg of the buying journey.
 So what considerations are needed when formulating an effective last mile strategy?
-And how should retailers reorganize their operations to enable successful last mile delivery?
+And how should retailers reorganise their operations to enable successful last mile delivery?
 See how supply chain transformations can be the ticket to success.

 In a span of five years, the value of same-day delivery sales has grown significantly, starting from practically zero in 2013 to more than $4 billion in 2018.
-Today, more than 50 percent of consumers are willing to pay for this service.
+Today, more than 50 per cent of consumers are willing to pay for this service.
 Same-day delivery is something shoppers expect.

 A packaged item’s journey from production to the consumer has traditionally been broken down into three stages:

 Amazon has set the standard for last mile strategy, putting severe downward pressure on fulfillment service levels at much lower costs.
 It’s now offering free one-day delivery on more than 10 million items.

 In response, other retailers are experimenting with their own last mile innovations.
 Walmart is testing Spark Delivery, a crowdsourced model where independent drivers pick up orders from Walmart shops and warehouses and deliver them to customers.
 Other companies have revamped their operations to ship to customers more effectively.
 A leading retailer, for example, is using its shops to ship more than 80 per cent of online orders, reducing the time to ship to customers.

 Retailers are feeling increased pressure to improve their last mile delivery logistics solutions and invest in solutions that bring down the time to deliver to a customer.
 Still, only 65 per cent of retailers offer same-day delivery or are preparing to offer it in the next year.

 Achieving faster and more flexible delivery to customers means rethinking workforce strategies around hiring and training, rewards, and scheduling to accommodate fluid work.
 Organisational design improvements can enable new ways of working and boost decision-making efficacy.